 1.What was your experience enduring this illness and going to school?

 2.Tell us the most important lesson you’ve learned since diagnosis?

 3.What was your motivation to keep going in school?

 5.Tell us about someone who has inspired and helped you through your time in school?

-Please include a cover page with the questions including your name,address, contact information, school you’re attending, and a paragraph on why you applied for this scholarship.
-The Scholarship questions cover page and essay are due no later than February 18th,2020.
-The winner will be notified and acknowledged in April at an event where they will receive their $250 to use as they see fit for books, tuition, or supplies!
-Send all inquires and applications to email@example.com.
+Please include a cover page with the questions including your name, address, contact information, school you’re attending, and a paragraph on why you applied for this scholarship.
+The Scholarship questions cover page and essay are due no later than March 16th ,2022.
+The winner will be notified April 4th, 2022 where they will receive their $250 to use as they see fit for books, tuition, or supplies!
+Send all inquires and applications to firstname.lastname@example.org.
 For questions please call us at 614-599-2781.
 At Enduring Minds we believe we can endure anything together and we’re always eager to help!